A Farmer’s Wife Best Friend, Meet my Trixie

 Like most animals on the farm, when they are babies, they are VERY CUTE!
 Needless to say, he was probably slightly worried (though he never mentioned it) that one pup might turn into more.

-If you have ever been around a litter of 9 puppies you will know they can get up to a lot of mischief, they can also eat you out of house and home.
-Gracie and I had set up a good puppy play pen lined with soft hay for them to sleep in along with an old horse cover.
-They would of course come out for multiple times a day for runs and play time.
+You will know they can cause much mischief.
+This is evident if you have ever been around a litter of 9 puppies.
+They can also eat you out of house and home.
+Gracie and I had set up a good puppy play pen.
+It was lined with soft hay for them to sleep in.
+We also included an old horse cover.
+They would of course come out multiple times a day for runs and play time.

-Gracie on the other hand started to love a pup she named Blondie; she liked her because she had very blonde, tan colouring like her mum.
-I could see she was getting attached to her and I had a talk to Karl about her keeping Blondie to herself as a good pup for her to train up.
+Gracie, on the other hand, started to love a pup she named Blondie.
+She liked her because Blondie had very blonde, tan colouring like her mum.
+I noticed she was getting attached to Blondie.
+I talked to Karl about allowing her to keep Blondie as a good pup for her to train up.
 I think he also could see that his daughter fell in love with her as well.
 So of course he agreed.
 What a great man he is.

 Here is a picture of Ratty and Blondie.
-They were older in this photo and had started to go to work to learn all the sights and sounds on the farm.
+They were older in this photo.
+They had started to work to learn all the sights and sounds on the farm.
 They also had to learn how to ride on the back on a motorbike.
 Blondie is on the left and Ratty the right.
 You can see they both have totally different tan markings.
 They are full sister’s to Trix who again has much darker tan markings than her sisters.

 How did I manage to keep Trix?

-My poor husband! so now he had two new pups for the farm, and little did he know there was going to be a THIRD hahaha.
+My poor husband!
+He had two new pups for the farm.
+Little did he know there was going to be a third.
+Hahaha.
 Bless my husband, he truly is the love of my life and has the kindest nature!

-Once the puppies were old enough, they would start to see that there was more to this place than just the back lawn and dog kennel paddock.
+Once the puppies were old enough, they began to notice more about this place.
+It was more than just the back lawn and dog kennel paddock.
 They were a curious bunch and had noted there was stock in the paddocks close to home.

-I would wander down twice a day to feed chickens and piggies, so of course it was a great time for all the pups to come for a run.
+I would wander down twice a day to feed chickens and piggies.
+Naturally, it was a great time for all the pups to come for a run.
 This does one of four things

 - teaches them to come back when called